Updated February 2020

 I’ve gotten a good rate on the Westin Georgetown (above, not actually in Georgetown proper), which has an outdoor pool and the St. Gregory, which is close to a Metro station and Dupont Circle dining and shops.

-The latter is a better choice with teens or babies and the former is better with kids and tweens, who will want to swim.
+The former is better with kids and tweens, who will want to swim.
+The latter is a better choice with teens or babies.

 You can drive or take the Metro into Washington and water taxis across to the National Harbor.
 It’s also convenient to Mount Vernon.